How can I revoke a power of attorney without knowing its location?

 Answer:

-You do not necessarily need to have a copy of the power of attorney in order to revoke it.
-Rather, you can simply complete a revocation form to revoke the power of attorney.
+You don’t need a copy of the power of attorney to revoke it.
+You can complete a revocation form to cancel the power of attorney.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.